SkyeWrenbrook/soc-analyst-labs/picoctf-labs/server_side_template_injection1 (ssti1)/writeup.md

 ### 1. Initial Reconnaissance
 Challenge Description:
 ![Start Instance](screenshots/01%20start_instance_picoctf.png)

 Upon visiting the challenge website, a simple form was presented allowing users to submit text to be displayed as an announcement.
 ![Initial Website](screenshots/02%20website_to_exploit.png)

-The form accepted user input which appeared to be processed by the server
+The form accepted user input which appeared to be processed by the server.
 ![Hello World Input](screenshots/03%20input_hello_world.png)

 clicking 'OK' produced the following: